Harmonic-Percussive-Bandwidth-Extension/Harmonic-Percussive-Bandwidth-Extension.github.io/_pages/home.md

 excerpt: #"Harmonic-Percussive Disentangled Neural Audio Codec for Bandwidth Extension"
 ---

-Welcome to this demo website, in which we display examples of bandwidth extension results we obtained with HP-codec+, the model introduced in the paper "Harmonic-Percussive Disentangled Neural Audio Codec for Bandwidth Extension", submitted to ICLR 2026.
+Welcome to this demo website, in which we display examples of bandwidth extension results we obtained with HP-codecX, the model introduced in the paper "Harmonic-Percussive Disentangled Neural Audio Codec for Bandwidth Extension", submitted to ICLR 2026.
 These excerpts are displayed in [Audio Examples](./audio.md).

 # Abstract